TIBCOSoftware/be-tools/docs/deployments.md

 * [Running BE Application](Running%20an%20Application)
 * [Running the RMS](Running-on-RMS.md)
 * [ Monitoring TIBCO BusinessEvents Applications](Monitoring%20TIBCO%20BusinessEvents%20Applications.md)

-## Need to add content

-ex: abt BE app, RMS and tea

-Provide reference in below pages
-1. Cluster setup of cloud provider
-2. link as Next topic in cloud registry setup

 Note: For Openshift cluster deployments, you can use `oc` or `kubectl` cli for deployments to cluster.